Appadeia/AO2-Client-Patched/README.md

+# AO2 Client Patched
+This is a modified version of the client to have no copyrighted content & to be optimized for Linux.

 # Attorney-Online-Client-Remake
 This is a open-source remake of Attorney Online written by OmniTroid.
 The original Attorney Online client was written by FanatSors in Delphi.